laketoolkit/icetable/README.md

 # icetable

-A fast, modern CLI for Apache Iceberg table management.
+A fast CLI for Apache Iceberg table management.
+Inspect, optimize, vacuum, and manage snapshots with support for REST catalogs (Nessie, Polaris, etc.).

 ## Installation